 - Help with tasks such as:

-- Cooking
+- cooking

-- Yard work
+- yard work

-- Cleaning
+- cleaning

-- Childcare
+- childcare

-- Shopping
+- shopping

-- Eldercare
+- eldercare

 - Talk with you and share your feelings.

 - Help with driving errands such as:

-- Doctor visits
+- doctor visits

-- Picking up your child
+- picking up your child

-- Going to the pharmacy
+- going to the pharmacy

-- Find information you need.
+- Find information you need, such as insurance or medical guidance.

-- Tell others how your loved one is doing.
+- Be a point person for telling others how your loved one is doing.

-Know that some people may say, "No."
+Know that some people may say, "No"